dizcza/JourneyClassifier/README.md

 </head>

 <body>
-This project uses GPS points (check-ins) to classify them into groups by the same year and the same country.
-You can also visualize all your check-ins on the world map.
+<p>This project uses GPS points (check-ins) to classify them into groups by the same year and the same country.
+You can also visualize all your check-ins on the world map.</p>
-The input data from GPS should be formatted as
+<p>The input data from GPS should be formatted as
 <table style="width:100%">
   <tr>
     <td>UniqueID</td>